Here's Our Rant About Lyell Immunopharma Inc. (LYEL)

 Analysts’ Opinion of LYEL

-Many brokerage firms have already submitted their reports for LYEL stocks, with H.C.
-Wainwright repeating the rating for LYEL by listing it as a “Buy.”
-The predicted price for LYEL in the upcoming period, according to H.C.
-Wainwright is $12 based on the research report published on October 17th of the current year 2022.
+Many brokerage firms have already submitted their reports for LYEL stocks, with Goldman repeating the rating for LYEL by listing it as a “Neutral.”
+The predicted price for LYEL in the upcoming period, according to Goldman is $7 based on the research report published on November 11th of the current year 2022.

-Morgan Stanley, on the other hand, stated in their research note that they expect to see LYEL reach a price target of $25.
-The rating they have provided for LYEL stocks is “Overweight” according to the report published on July 12th, 2021.
+H.C.
+Wainwright, on the other hand, stated in their research note that they expect to see LYEL reach a price target of $12.
+The rating they have provided for LYEL stocks is “Buy” according to the report published on October 17th, 2022.

-JP Morgan gave a rating of “Overweight” to LYEL, setting the target price at $22 in the report published on July 12th of the previous year.
+Morgan Stanley gave a rating of “Overweight” to LYEL, setting the target price at $25 in the report published on July 12th of the previous year.

 Insider Trading